-- VGS is subject to an ARP, which includes: (1) a quarterly adjustment of gas costs sold to customers and (2) an annual rate application for other activities. - The annual rate application includes a mechanism for productivity gains, along with an earnings-sharing mechanism when the actual ROE is outside of a 50 basis point dead band from the authorized ROE.
+- VGS is subject to an ARP, which includes: (1) a quarterly adjustment of gas costs sold to customers and (2) an annual rate application for other activities. - The annual rate application includes a mechanism for productivity gains, along with an earnings-sharing mechanism when the actual ROE is outside of a 50-basis point dead band from the authorized ROE. - In February 2016, VGS filed its FY2017 rate case with the VPSB.
+This application provides for an authorized ROE of 9.7% and an approximate 50% common equity ratio.
+In this application, GMP is proposing a 3.3% rate decrease, largely because of lower natural gas costs, which were partly offset by a 2.0% increase in base rates.